Is Sugar causing you Skin Aging?

 Excess sugar in your bloodstream can cause glycation.
 It is a natural chemical reaction when sugar levels in the bloodstream spike beyond what our insulin can handle.

-Glycation affects —collagen and elastin, the building blocks of our skin that give it elasticity.
+Glycation affects collagen and elastin, the building blocks of our skin that give it elasticity.

 These two proteins, collagen and elastin, when combined with sugars, become weaker.
-When these vital skin building blocks are compromised, the signs of ageing become obvious.
+When these vital skin-building blocks are compromised, the signs of ageing become obvious.

 Moreover, skin becomes drier and less elastic, causing wrinkles, sagging, and a dull appearance.

-Ways to stop damage
+Ways to stop skin damage

-Eat anti-ageing fruits and vegetable
+1. Start eating anti-ageing fruits and vegetables

-For example, beta-carotene in carrots, and lycopene in tomatoes.
-Red bell peppers, papaya, avocado, blueberries, broccoli, spinach and sweet potato are a storehouse of vitamins, minerals and antioxidants.
-Together they help to increase skin elasticity and delay fine lines and wrinkles.
+For example, beta-carotene in carrots and lycopene in tomatoes.
+Red bell peppers, papaya, avocado, blueberries, broccoli, spinach, and sweet potato are a storehouse of vitamins, minerals, and antioxidants.
+Together, they help to increase skin elasticity and delay fine lines and wrinkles.

-Reduce sugar consumption
+2. Reduce sugar consumption

-Develop an instinct to resist temptation as the temptation leads us to unconsciously crave sweets and eat them without control.
+Develop an instinct to resist temptation, as the temptation leads us to unconsciously crave sweets and eat them without control.

-Honey, fruit juices and alcohol all contain high amounts of sugar.
-Read the Nutrition Facts carefully on the food label to understand how much "added sugar" is, in a portion of food.
+Honey, fruit juices, and alcohol all contain high amounts of sugar.
+Read the nutrition facts carefully on the food label to understand how much "added sugar" is in a portion of food.
 Total sugars include both added sugars and natural sugars.

 Added sugars are the ones you need to limit.
 Naturally occurring sugars are found in milk (lactose) and fruit (fructose).